 Born on April 19, 1922 in Weissach, a municipality in the German Republic, Erich Hartmann grew up in China, where his father worked as a doctor following the economic depression that forced him out of Germany.
 Hartmann later returned to Germany with his family during the onset of the Chinese Civil War.
 Erich began his career as a pilot when he applied for a glider training program of the Luftwaffe.
 During the training, he was taught by his mother, who is one of the first female glider pilots in the country.

 Having natural talent in flying airplanes, he later joined the Jagdgeschwader 52, a unit of the Luftwaffe that is comprised or veteran pilots.
 Being one of the youngest members of the unit, he learned a lot of about war tactics from fellow members.
 It was reported that Erich Hartmann flew 1,404 combat missions, and was credited for taking down at least 352 enemy airplanes from the Allies.
 Out of those 352 airplanes, there are 345 planes owned by the Soviet Union and seven are owned by the Americans.
+Before becoming the president of the U.S., Dwight Eisenhower also played a crucial role in WW2 as the Supreme Commander of the Allied Expeditionary Force in Europe.

 When Nazi Germany lost the war, Hartmann surrendered to the United States Army, although he was given to the Soviet’s Red Army.
 He spent about 10 years in different gulags and prison camps until he was released in 1955.
 One year after the release, Hartmann joined the West German Air Force and remained there until his retirement in 1970.